Non-archimedean tame topology and stably dominated types: Proof of Theorem : Preparation

-\<{lem} Let $V$ be a projective variety of dimension $n$.
-Then $V$ admits a finite morphism $\pi$ to $\Pp^n$ and there is a finite closed subset $Z$ of $V$ such that if $v: V_1 \to V$ denote the blow-up at $Z$, there exists a finite morphism $m: V_1 \to E$ making the diagram
+\begin{lem} Let $V$ be a projective variety of dimension $n$ over a field $F$. \tcb{Assume $F$ is infinite.
+Then there exists a finite morphism $\pi : V \to \Pp^n$ and a zero dimensional subscheme $Z$ of $V$ such that if} $v: V_1 \to V$ denotes the blowing up at $Z$, there exists a finite morphism $m: V_1 \to E$ making the diagram

 commutative.
-Moreover, if a divisor $D_0$ on $V$ is given in advance, we may arrange that $\pi \circ v$ is finite on $v \inv (D_0)$.
-If a finite group $H$ acts on $V$, we may take all these to be $H$-invariant. \>{lem}
+Moreover, if a divisor $D_0$ on $V$ is given in advance, we may arrange that $Z$ is disjoint from $D_0$, and that the composition of $m$ with the projection $E \to\Pp^{n -1}$ is finite on $v \inv (D_0)$.
+If a finite group $G$ acts on $V$, we may take all these to be $G$-invariant. \end{lem}